Trains to Oxford

 A great way to reduce the cost of train tickets to Oxford is by using a railcard.
 There are many different types of cards available, so there is sure to be one for you.
 These cards can get you as much as 1/3 off tickets, also offering free entry to attractions and other discounts.

 The Two Together Railcard, which costs £30, gives 1/3 off for couples.

 The senior railcard offers the same discount on travel, but at a reduced cost of £70 for three years.

-Viisit the railcard website to see more details and cards can be found on sale at a National Rail Ticket Office.
+Visit the railcard website for more information; you can buy cards at any National Rail Ticket Office.

-Tip 10: Flexibility can mean you get cheaper tickets
+Tip 10: Being flexible can get you cheaper tickets

 Main stations in Oxford